shamanic-technologies/webhook-tool-backend/README.md

 ## API Endpoints

-Base URL: `/api/v1/webhooks` (except for `/health`)
+Base URL: Most endpoints are prefixed with `/api/v1`.
+The incoming webhook endpoint has a different structure.

 Authentication:
-*   All routes (except `/health`) require authentication via specific HTTP headers.
+*   Most routes require authentication via specific HTTP headers.
-*   The following headers **must** be included in your requests:
+*   The following headers are generally required for authenticated routes:
     *   `x-platform-api-key`: Your platform API key.
     *   `x-platform-user-id`: The ID of the platform user.
     *   `x-client-user-id`: The ID of the client user.
-This service uses this ID to scope operations like search and webhook creation to the specific client user.
+This service uses this ID to scope operations.
-*   If any of these headers are missing, the service will respond with a `401 Unauthorized` error.
+*   If required headers are missing, the service will typically respond with a `401 Unauthorized` error.
 *   The `/health` endpoint requires no authentication.
+*   The incoming webhook endpoint (`/incoming/...`) uses a `secret` query parameter for authentication.

 ---